farhan-begg/udemy-ds-algo/README.md

 # Recursion
-- a process (a function in our case ) that calls itself why is it important?
+- a process (a function in our case ) that calls itself
+- why is it important?
     - used all the time its everywhere
     - json.parse/json.stringify
     - Dom traversal algorithims and document.getElementbyld
     - object traversal
+    - data structures
+    - its sometimes cleaner alternative to iteration